LaunchCodeEducation/data-analysis/src/chapters/tableau-part4/exercises.rst

 Create Your Own Interactive Resume
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-| Now that you are almost done with CoderGirl, let’s create an interactive resume that will show off your skills using Tableau.
+| Now that you are almost done with Women+, let's create an interactive resume that will show off your skills using Tableau.
 Since this resume will be all about you, you are going to be creating and editing the data.
 You can choose to create a dashboard for your resume or a story.
 Since we are using Tableau Public for this resume, you should not share any contact information for this project.

 .. admonition:: Note